-1 (9) "Spouse" means an individual in a marriage or similar relationship under which 2 community property could have been acquired at the time of the relationship and which is 3 recognized as valid under conflicts of law principles in this state.
-[SEE MEMO] 4 (10) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 5 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of 6 the United States.
+1 or process.
+2 (9) "Spouse" means an individual in a marriage or other relationship that: 3 (A) allows community property to be acquired during its existence; and 4 5 (B) is in existence at the time of death of either party.
+6 7 (10) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 8 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of 9 the United States.
 The term includes a federally recognized Indian tribe.
-7 Comment 8 9 (1) Jurisdiction.
-The term "jurisdiction" is included in this act in order to ensure the 10 applicability of this act to individuals who acquired community property in a foreign country.
-11 For example, if a couple were married in Cuba, a community property jurisdiction, and acquired 12 stock while domiciled there but sold the stock after moving to Florida, a non-community 13 jurisdiction, the widow of the spouse in whose name the stock was registered would have a one-14 half interest in the property.
-See, e.g., Quintana v.
+10 Comment 11 12 (1) Jurisdiction.
+The term "jurisdiction" is included in this act in order to ensure the 13 applicability of this act to individuals who acquired community property in a foreign country.
+For example, if a couple were married in Cuba, a community property jurisdiction, and acquired 14 15 stock while domiciled there but sold the stock after moving to Florida, a non-community 16 jurisdiction, the widow of the spouse in whose name the stock was registered would have a one-17 half interest in the property.
+See, e.g., Ouintana v.
 Ordono, 195 So.
 2d 577 (Dist.
 Ct.
 Fla.
 3d Cir.
-15 1967); see also Estate of Bach, 548 N.Y.S.2d 871 (Sur.
+18 1967); see also Estate of Bach, 548 N.Y.S.2d 871 (Sur.
 Ct.
-1989) (applying the New York 16 version of the UDCPRDA to a decedent who died in New York in 1987, after having moved 17 with his wife from Boliva in 1957).
-18 19 (2) Partition.
-The term "partition" is defined to mean a severance or division by spouses of property that was community property or treated as community property.
-A partition may 20 21 occur while the parties are domiciled in a community property state or after they move to a non-22 community property state.
-In the latter case, a partition can still occur irrespective of whether the 23 property retains its community property character in the new state or is merely treated as 24 community property for purposes of application of this act.
-25 26 (3) Person.
-The definition of "person" is based upon the standard Uniform Law 27 Commission definition.
-28 29 (4) Personal representative.
-The definition of "personal representative" is based upon a 30 similar definition in the Uniform Probate Code.
+1989) (applying the New York 19 version of the UDCPRDA to a decedent who died in New York in 1987, after having moved 20 with his wife from Boliva in 1957).
+21 22 (2) Partition.
+The term "partition" is defined to mean a severance or division by spouses 23 of property that was community property or treated as community property.
+A partition may 24 occur while the parties are domiciled in a community property state or after they move to a non-25 community property state.
+In the latter case, a partition can still occur irrespective of whether the 26 property retains its community property character in the new state or is merely treated as 27 community property for purposes of application of this act.
+28 29 (3) Person.
+The definition of "person" is based upon the standard Uniform Law 30 Commission definition.
+31 32 (4) Personal representative.
+The definition of "personal representative" is based upon a 33 similar definition in the Uniform Probate Code.
 See Unif.
 Prob.
 Code § 1-201(35).
-31 32 (5) Property.
-The definition of "property" is based upon a similar definition in the 33 Uniform Trust Code.
+34 35 (5) Property.
+The definition of "property" is based upon a similar definition in the 36 Uniform Trust Code.
 See Unif.
 Trust Code § 103(12).
-34 35 (6) Record.
-The definition of "record" is based upon the standard Uniform Law 36 Commission definition.
-37 38 (7) Reclassify.
-The definition of "reclassify" is necessary to recognize that spouses may 39 "transmute" or change the treatment of property from community to separate after they move 40 from a community property jurisdiction to a non-community property jurisdiction.
+37 38 (6) Record.
+The definition of "record" is based upon the standard Uniform Law 39 Commission definition.
+40 41 (7) Reclassify.
+The definition of "reclassify" is necessary to recognize that spouses may

+"transmute" or change the treatment of property from community to separate after they move from a community property jurisdiction to a non-community property jurisdiction.
 Although community property jurisdictions also have rules in effect for changing separate property to community property, such a change would be outside the scope of this act, which seeks only to maintain the treatment of community property acquired by spouses after moving to a non-community property jurisdiction.